wflms20110333/CardGameClient/README.md

 Travel to http://localhost:5000 to see the initial landing game if deployed in this way.

 The web app is located [here](https://amazing-ripple-252305.appspot.com).
 Users will need to sign in to their Google accounts, then either create a new game or join an existing game with a game code.
+Note: project not completely finished yet.

 ## Built With